Rural Health Research Gateway

 Publications

-• Impact Of The Medicaid Budgetary Crisis On Rural Communities
+• Impact of the Medicaid Budgetary Crisis on Rural Communities

-Provides an overview of the Medicaid program and options states have to reduce program costs.
+This paper provides an overview of the Medicaid program and options states have to reduce program costs.
 Steps states have proposed or taken to reduce Medicaid costs and the potential impact of these changes on rural areas are discussed.
 The potential impact on rural communities of federal proposals to redesign Medicaid is assessed.

 • Tracking Medicaid Managed Care in Rural Communities: A Fifty-State Follow-Up